It’s one thing to read about cyberattacks, quite another to actually infiltrate other computer systems, while simultaneously protecting your own.

 This type of intense, hands-on experience is the only way to truly develop your cybersecurity expertise.

-The Cyber Lab is just one of Capitol Tech's many security focused labs and centers available to>students.
-To learn more about the university's other related click here to visit Capitol Tech's Center for Cybersecurity Research and Analysis (CCRA), which serves as the university hub for training, research, analysis, and programming in all things cybersecurity.
+The Cyber Lab is just one of our many security-focused labs and centers available to students, including the Center for Cybersecurity Research and Analysis (CCRA), which serves as the university hub for training, research, analysis, and programming in all things cybersecurity.

 Our Cyber Lab is used by our students, plus outside members of the community, such as: